fishjosh/CS-Homework-Help/README.md

-"# These are just random programs that have helped me complete homework throughout college"
+"# These are programs that have helped me complete homework throughout college"